Jazz*Irish*Tap*Ballet *Acro*Lyrical HipHop*Musical Theatre*Aerial Silks

 Alanna has danced all her life enjoying jazz, modern, tap and mostly acro-gymnastics.
 She was involved in many competitions in both group and solo dances, as well as competing in the London Western Fair.
 She has been trained by some graduates from Cirque du Soleil in Montreal and enjoys aerial hoop and tissue dancing.
 She has also taken a week summer dance course at George Brown College in Toronto.
 Alanna completed her acro-gymnastics examinations and is a certified Acro-gymnastics instructor through the British Association of Teachers of Dancing (BATD).
 She started teaching acro-gymnastics and other basic types at 16 years of age and has continued since.
 Alanna has also been involved in years of gymnastics training and has also taught gymnastics to toddlers and younger children in summer classes.
 TDC is excited to have Alanna as our acro teacher!

-Marjorie Hopkins - PhD, TCRG pt 2, TMRF pt 3
+Marjorie Phillips Hopkins - PhD, TCRG pt 2, TMRF pt 3

 Marjorie has been dancing for as long as she has been walking.
 Her first dance experiences were twirling in the living room, which eventually led to her first Irish dance class at the age of 7.
 Over the years, Marjorie has taken Irish, Highland, jazz, tap, and ballet.
-She is starting her fourth year at TDC teaching Irish technique classes.
-Marjorie is currently a PhD candidate in the history department at the University of Guelph.
-She is also working towards completing her TCRG and TMRF with WIDA and has only three exams remaining.
-She loves Irish dance and the opportunity to share that passion with students at TDC as they refine their own skills and technique.
+Here at TDC, she focuses on teaching Irish technique classes.
+She is also working towards completing her TCRG and TMRF with World Irish Dance Association and has only three of eight exams remaining.
+She loves Irish dance and the opportunity to share that passion with TDC students as they refine their own skills and technique.
 The Dance Centre is delighted to have Marjorie on our staff!

 Joanne started dancing at age 3 in England and is trained in ballet, jazz, tap and Irish.
 She enjoyed success as a competitive dancer in both solo and group routines in various dance forms and attained the RAD ballet exams up to intermediate level.
 As a performer, she danced in many local theatre and university musical productions.
 She continued her love of dance when she moved to Canada 15 years ago resuming her ballet and jazz training at local dance studios.
 Joanne's most recent dance training and passion is Irish.
 She is in her 7th year training with SSDC and is excited to have the opportunity to share her love of dance with all her students.
 Joanne has started the process of taking Irish dance grade exams with the World Irish Dance Association, with plans to become a certified instructor with WIDA once she completes all her exams.
 Joanne's chosen career is physiotherapy and she is currently working as a hospital based physiotherapist.
 TDC is thrilled to have Joanne on our teaching staff instructing both recreational and competitive students!